 Step 3: Move your models around in space.

 Your models will start out in the locations dictated by their coordinates, and you can shift their positions by adjusting those coordinate fields directly, or by clicking and dragging them around.
-You can see the controls for adjusting your models' location by clicking the View controls button on the bottom left of the block.
+You can see the controls for adjusting your models' location by clicking the View controls button on the bottom left of the app.